 - 7. Whiteboard videos

 - 10. Music YouTube Channel Ideas for Introverts

 - 11. Fitness YouTube Channels for Introverts

 - Final thoughts on YouTube channel ideas for introverts

 YouTube Channel Ideas for Introverts

 The first YouTube channel idea I want to suggest is to create animated videos.
 If you have an artistic touch, want to play around with characters, or just turn stories into cartoons, then animation may be something you can try.

-The animation “quality” is often not the main criteria of success, so even if you’re not able to animate the next Pixar film, if you can carry some value into your videos, then you can be successful.
+The animation “quality” is often not the main criterion of success, so even if you’re not able to animate the next Pixar film, if you can carry some value into your videos, then you can be successful.

 Some animation channel examples would be GradeAUnderA, Andrei Terbei & Jaiden Animations.
 Clearly some very different animation types.

-While it’s not quite animation, another story telling technique you could try is to make videos using stop motion.
+While it’s not quite animation, another storytelling technique you could try is to make videos using stop motion.